jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 10. **URL Handling in Tests**: When mocking methods that handle URLs, be careful about URL concatenation to avoid creating malformed URLs.
 Pay attention to whether base URLs are already included in parameters.

+11. **Testing Retry Logic**: When testing components with retry logic, assertions about the number of calls should be flexible enough to accommodate the retry behavior.
+Instead of asserting an exact number of calls, assert a minimum number of calls or check other aspects of the behavior that are more predictable.

+12. **Cache Key Format Testing**: When testing caching mechanisms, it's important to understand the exact format of cache keys used by the implementation.
+Inspect the implementation carefully or use debugging to determine the actual key format rather than making assumptions.

 ## Error Handling and Resilience

 1. **Robust Error Handling**: Implement comprehensive error handling from the beginning to make debugging easier and improve application resilience.